Gabriel Rockhill: Critical theory and the Cold War

-In addition to his scholarly publications, Rockhill has written a number of essays of political critiques that tie the United States' Central Intelligence Agency and other Western capitalist nation-states's security apparatuses to the anti-communist politics of Western intellectual thought, including the Frankfurt School, Michel Foucault, and Slavoj Žižek.
+In addition to his scholarly publications, Rockhill has written a number of essays of political critiques that tie the United States' Central Intelligence Agency and other Western capitalist nation-states' security apparatuses to the anti-communist politics of Western intellectual thought as seen in the Frankfurt School, Michel Foucault, Slavoj Žižek, and others.
 These online articles for left literary publications have been subject to debate and have been translated into multiple languages.